yhassan01111/ATMBeginner/README.md

 # 🏦 ATMBeginner

-A practical Python script I put together to practice the core basics of software logic by building a secure, interactive ATM simulator.
+A practical Python script I put together to help beginners practice the core basics of software logic by building a secure, interactive ATM simulator.

-Instead of just printing static text to the screen, I wanted to create an app that handles real banking logic, keeps track of user data across multiple transactions, and—most importantly—won't completely explode if a user accidentally types a typo.
+Instead of just printing static text to the screen, I wanted to create an app that handles real banking logic, keeps track of user data across multiple transactions, and most importantly, won't completely explode if a user accidentally types a typo.

 ---